History & Heritage

 Ultimately, the property appeals less through display than through overall composition.
 A peaceful natural setting, an intimate scale, personalised service and the promise of genuine disconnection: these elements are enough to define a destination house for travellers seeking silence, comfort and a close relationship with the landscape.

-In such a pronounced natural setting, the relationship between indoors and outdoors matters greatly.
-Even without specifying architectural details not provided in the brief, one can say that a property like Twin Farms derives much of its strength from the way it allows the landscape in.
-Views, morning light, the sensation of the seasons, the proximity of woods or meadows all become components of comfort.
-A successful room in Vermont does not entirely shut out the environment; it offers a calmer, framed and elegantly domesticated version of it.
+In such a pronounced natural setting, the relationship between indoors and outdoors is significant.
+Twin Farms draws its strength from the way the landscape integrates into the experience.
+The views, morning light, the sensation of the seasons, and the proximity to woods or meadows all contribute to comfort.
+In Vermont, a successful room does not completely isolate one from the environment; rather, it offers a soothing version of it.

 Wellbeing & Unwinding